seeddisperser/standard-toolkit/packages/map-toolkit/src/deckgl/base-map/map-mode-provider/README.md

 ### Cleanup

-The provider automatically cleans up:
+The provider automatically manages pending requests:
+- Clears all pending requests when any request is approved
+- Removes only the rejected request when a request is rejected
+- Auto-approves first pending request when mode owner returns to default
-- Pending authorization requests when modes change
+- Replaces previous pending requests when same requester makes a new request
-- Stale authorization requests

 ### Default Mode